hjm2217/ZI-HGT/Simulations/README.md

 We describe each file and subdirectory below, split into three categories: 1) simulating the scRNA-seq data, 2) simulating the ST data, 3) subdirectories and data storage.

-# Simulating the scRNA-seq data
+# Simulating the scRNA-seq data (All contained in the scRNAseq_Simulations subdirectory)

 ### SPARSim_OSCC_2.R and SPARSim_OSCC_2_Bigger_Phi_only.R